jolution/github-label-presets/README.md

 # github-label-presets
  :octocat:  GitHub Labels that make sense both visually and contextually for us.
 The labels from this repo will be synced to others nightly.

+ You can view and explore all the available labels in this repository [here](https://github.com/jolution/github-label-presets/labels).

+## Future Plans

+In the future, we plan to include a GitHub Action in this repository based on [sizeup-action](https://github.com/lerebear/sizeup-action), which will help automate effort estimates and label assignment for issues and pull requests.
+This action will streamline the workflow for reviewing code effectively, inspired by the guidelines shared in [this article](https://github.blog/developer-skills/github/how-to-review-code-effectively-a-github-staff-engineers-philosophy/).

 ## Effort

 | Label | Point | Day                            | Hex Code                                                                                 | Examples     |